wenbinhuang9/RE-to-NFA/README.md

 # Issues to fix

 1. drawing line for star transition
-2. adding a drawing arrow function
+2. adding a drawing arrow function, which can flexibly adjust the arrow angle.